-We are ADA lawyers who have represented clients in hundreds of Americans with Disabilities Act ("ADA") claims and lawsuits, including individuals, and businesses such as restaurants, shopping centers, stores, retailers, hotels, and many others.
+We are ADA lawyers who have represented clients in hundreds of Americans with Disabilities Act ("ADA") claims and lawsuits, including businesses such as restaurants, shopping centers, stores, retailers, hotels, and many others.

 We are happy to assist with every type of ADA issue, including inaccessible website claims, physical barrier claims, employment issues, and all other Americans with Disabilities Act cases.

 Nolan Klein has taught multiple classes on how to handle ADA cases (including a recent class on the ADA as it applies to business websites), and has been called upon to discuss ADA and other legal issues by local and national news media, including Fox News, CNN, CBS, and others.

 We have successfully handled and resolved ADA claims at every stage of the process, from pre-suit resolution, to settlement, to trial.
 From individuals, to small business, to large national chains, we have represented a wide variety of clients throughout the United States, in many different types of ADA cases.
 We would be happy to discuss your case, free of charge.

 Please feel free to browse this site for information about the Americans with Disabilities Act, and ADA litigation in general, and contact us with any questions that you have.

 ADA FAST FACTS

 (see our frequently asked questions for more)

 Any private business, commercial facility, or educational institution that serves the general public must comply with ADA accessibility standards.